 As we grow older, the ability to hear with the same clarity we had when we were younger often deteriorates.
 Over time, sounds become more muffled, voices become less clear and understanding the noises we hear becomes just a little more difficult to understand.
-According to the latest statistics, approximately one in three people in the United States between the ages of 65 and 74 and nearly half of those older than 75 has hearing loss.
-Those numbers make age-related hearing loss one of the most common conditions affecting older and elderly adults.
+According to the latest statistics, approximately one in three people in the United States between the ages of 65 and 74, and nearly half of those older than 75, has hearing loss.
+Those numbers make age-related hearing loss one of the most common conditions affecting older adults.

-Oftentimes people with hearing loss will simply adjust their lifestyle to hide their hearing loss by removing themselves from social situations, and avoiding conversations with others unless absolutely necessary.
-This can lead to greater issues, especially when having trouble hearing can make it hard to understand and follow a doctor’s advice, respond to warnings, and hear phones, doorbells, and smoke alarms.
-Hearing loss can also make it hard to enjoy talking with family and friends, leading to feelings of isolation.
-Fortunately, for most folks being fitted with a hearing aid can be a solution to help combat the effects of age-related hearing loss.
+Many people with hearing loss simply adjust their lifestyle to hide their hearing loss.
+As a result, they begin removing themselves from social situations and avoiding conversations with others, unless absolutely necessary.
+Not only can hearing loss can also make it hard to enjoy talking with family and friends, but it can lead to greater issues.
+For instance, difficulty hearing can make it hard to understand and follow a doctor’s advice, respond to warnings, or hear phones, doorbells, and smoke alarms.
+Fortunately, for most folks, hearing aids can help to combat many of the effects of age-related hearing loss.

 Age-related hearing loss most often occurs in both ears, affecting them equally.
-Because the loss is gradual, if you have age-related hearing loss you may not realize that you’ve lost some of your ability to hear.
-Therefore, by understanding the challenges that your potential hearing loss can cause and learning what you can do to counter it, you can dramatically change your lifestyle for the better and help make your golden years as good as can be.
+Because the loss is gradual, if you have age-related hearing loss, you may not realize that you’ve lost some of your ability to hear.
+Therefore, by understanding the potential challenges your hearing loss can cause, and what you can do to counter it, you can dramatically change your life for the better and make your golden years as good as they can be.

-Here are twelve signs that can help you determine that your hearing loss has progressed to the point that hearing aids might be necessary to restore some of the things you have been missing:
+Here are twelve signs that can help you determine that your hearing loss has progressed to the point that hearing aids might benefit you:

 - Telephone - If you find the volume setting on your phone is always at or near max, and you still have trouble understanding some voices, it's highly likely you have treatable hearing loss.